 Social Isolation & Loneliness

-Loneliness and social isolation in older people (Local Government Information Unit (LGiU)) February 2016
+Loneliness and social isolation in older people (February 2016)

 Older Peoples Isolation Index: Results for Wirral (March 2015)

-Wirral postcodes were mapped by their chance of containing older people who are at risk of social isolation, using an older people isolation index (OPII) based on Mosaic geodemographic data.
+Wirral postcodes were mapped by their chance of containing older people who are at risk of social isolation, producing a report using an older people isolation index (OPII) based on Mosaic geodemographic data.
 We found that Bidston & St James ward and Birkenhead & Tranmere ward had the highest average older people isolation index score.
-There were three hotspots of potential older people at risk of isolation around Oxton, West Kirby & Hoylake, and New Ferry, Bebington & Bromborough.
+There were three hotspots of potential older people at risk of isolation around Oxton, West Kirby & Hoylake, and New Ferry, Bebington & Bromborough

 Campaign to End Loneliness (online resource) (July 2015)

 Loneliness and Isolation: Guidance for Local Authorities and Commissioners.
 This guidance provides adult social care, clinical commissioning groups and public health teams with useful resources on planning how to address loneliness experienced by older people in their local populations here.